define-private-public/PeterShirley-RayTracing-Nim/README.md

 I've taken liberties for the sake simplicity (e.g. see `book1/vec3.nim`).
 Be sure to check each directory's `notes.txt` file.

-Since I haven't gotten myself to reading all of the books yet, this is still a work in progress.
-So please ignore that `working/` directory for the moment.

 Please also keep in mind that I worked on these when I was still very new to the Nim language (and it's ecosystem).
 So it's very likely there are inefficiencies, not so great code consistancy, and other undesireables.

 Ray Tracing in One Weekend